35 Idioms About Secrets

 • He told me to button my lip about it.

-Other ways to say: Be quiet, don’t speak
+Other ways to say: Be quiet, don’t speak, zip it

-Fun Fact/Origin: Comes from the idea of sealing lips with a button.
+Fun Fact/Origin: The phrase comes from the image of sealing your mouth shut, like closing a shirt with a button.

 20. Play it close to the chest